Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/04-dr-tests.rst

 The auditor MUST make a total of 80 requests against different items, resulting in 80 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests.

-Where a platform has fewer than 80 items, the auditor MUST make at least one request per item and testing should result in 80 each of Total_Item_Investigations and Total_Item_Requests, and the item-count of Unique_Item_Investigations and Unique_Item_Requests.
+In the specific case of platforms offering Books and/or Reference_Works as whole-title downloads where Book_Segments and/or Reference_Items can be identified, the metric counts will deviate from those specified.
+The auditor MUST note the number of Book_Segments and/or Reference_Items in the titles subject to double-click tests, and the number of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests must reflect the number of Book_Segments and/or Reference_Items in addition to any other items tested.

 E.4.3 Total_Item_Investigations and Unique_Item_Investigations